Tanduay Rhum Masters

-The Tanduay Rhum Makers (1975-1987) and Tanduay Rhum Masters (1999-2001) were two basketball franchises associated with the same liquor brand that played in the Philippine Basketball Association (PBA).
+The Tanduay Rhum Makers (1975–1987) and Tanduay Rhum Masters (1999–2001) were two basketball franchises associated with the same Tanduay Distillers liquor brand that played in the Philippine Basketball Association (PBA).

 The original franchise, owned by Elizalde & Co., Inc., was a founding member of the PBA.
 From 1975-1980, the team played under the name Tanduay Distillery; Tanduay ESQ and Tanduay Esquires; then as, YCO-Tanduay in 1981-1983.
 The final name used by the original franchise was the Tanduay Rhum Makers (1983-1987).
 The original franchise won a total of three PBA championships.
 In 1988, its PBA franchise was acquired by Pure Foods Corporation and played as Purefoods.

 The second franchise played under the name Tanduay Rhum Masters and was owned by Tanduay Distillers, Inc. (the present owners of the Tanduay liquor business).
 It first played in the Philippine Basketball League (1997-1999) and joined the PBA (1999-2001).
 The PBA records of the original Tanduay PBA franchise (1975-1987) were maintained for the second incarnation.
 Its PBA franchise was sold to FedEx Express in 2002.

-The original Tanduay franchise (Elizalde era, 1975-1987)
+The original Tanduay franchise (Elizalde era, 1975–1987)

 Businessman Manuel “Manolo” Elizalde formed the Philippines' first basketball dynasty, the YCO Painters, during the post-war era.
 Players who have donned the famous YCO red and white jersey included Carlos Loyzaga, Carlos Badion, Loreto Carbonell, Ed Ocampo, Mariano Tolentino and Kurt Bachmann.
 Its rivalry with the Ysmael Steel Admirals preceded that of Crispa and Toyota in the PBA.

 The first Tanduay basketball team was organized by Elizalde during the early 1960s to compete in a minor league called Businessmen’s Athletic Association (BAA).
 This farm team of the YCO Painters had a brief existence.

 In 1975, Elizalde became actively involved in the formation of the Philippine Basketball Association as he joined forces with several MICAA team owners to break away from the Basketball Association of the Philippines stranglehold.
 The YCO Painters maintained their ballclub in the MICAA and their newly-formed professional team was named Tanduay.

-1977-1980
+1977–1980

 With Carlos Loyzaga handling the coaching chores by 1977, replacing Bobby Littaua, Tanduay entered the semifinals for the first time in the 1977 All-Filipino Conference and almost made it to the finals but lost to Mariwasa-Honda Panthers on their last assignment as the Panthers went on to play the Crispa Redmanizers for the championship.
 The season had a Tanduay player Jaime Taguines becoming the second recipient of the Rookie of the Year honors.

 In 1978, Tanduay had their first breakthrough year.
-After a third and fourth place finishes in the first two conferences of the season, the third conference Invitational Championship allows the Esquires to simultaneously field their two imports.
+After a third and fourth place finishes in the first two conferences of the season, the third conference Invitational championship allows the Esquires to simultaneously field their two imports.
 Gene Moore and David Payne led the team to score upset victories and enter the finals series against the Toyota Tamaraws.
 The Esquires lost to defending champion Toyota in four games.
 Tanduay again produced another Rookie of the Year awardee for the second straight season in Jaime Manansala.